Alluxio/alluxio/integration/kubernetes/README.md

 ```

-For all modes the script relies on the `config.yaml` file in the target directory.
+For all modes the script relies on the `config.yaml` file in the corresponding template directory.

 ```bash
 # Example: This will regenerate the templates for hdfsJournal